underscoreio/essential-scala/src/pages/collections/seq.md

 ## Importing Collections and Other Libraries

-The `Seq` and `List` types so ubiquitous in Scala that they are made automatically available at all times.
+The `Seq` and `List` types are so ubiquitous in Scala that they are made automatically available at all times.
 Other collections like `Vector` and `Queue` have to be brought into scope manually.

 The main collections package is called `scala.collection.immutable`.
 We can import specific collections from this package as follows: